MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 The **Top-Level Domain** (TLD) servers are responsible for com, org, net, edu, aero, jobs, museums, and all top-level country domains, e.g.: uk, fr, ca, jp.

 The **local DNS** is owned by the ISP and it's the first DNS contacted by a user.
+Local DNSs do not belong to hierarchy.

 The DNS can cache the recods with a TTL so the TLD are not so often visited.